 In a nutshell

-The Certificate IV in Education Support will give you the skills required to support the behaviour of children and young people, supervise students outside the classroom, apply a range of principles and processes to facilitate student learning and comply with legislative, policy and industrial requirements in the education environment.
+The Certificate IV in Education Support (CHC40213) from Foundation Education, will give you the skills required to support the behaviour of children and young people, supervise students outside the classroom, apply a range of principles and processes to facilitate student learning and comply with legislative, policy and industrial requirements in the education environment.

 You also gain skills and knowledge in providing support to students who face a range of challenges that may limit their participation in outcomes from the curriculum.
 Upon graduation, you will be qualified to provide a stimulating, safe and meaningful learning environment as a Teacher Aide, Education Assistant or Special Needs Teacher Aide.
 You will also be qualified to work as a Language or Literacy Worker, helping children how to read and write.
 Across all positions, you may be required to perform tasks with a moderate level of autonomy or under the supervision of other staff.